EmirShimshir/inMemoryCache/README.md

 ```

 ## Description
-Go in-memory cache helps you store data of different types in a cache and access them by key.
+Go in-memory cache is goroutine-safe, it helps you store data of different types in a cache and access them by key.
 When adding a new element to the cache, specify the time after which the element will be unavailable.

 ```inMemoryCache.New()``` - constructor for new cache